cs50/cs50.readthedocs.io/zoom.md

 </ul>

 And here are CS50's recommended [server-side settings](#server-side-settings) for Zoom, for teachers alone.
+Also helpful might be [this blog post](https://medium.com/@cs50/teaching-from-home-via-zoom-c3b336446fbc) on teaching from home via Zoom.

 Settings not specified here are up to you!